 Whereas customers once had no other option than to stand in line at Starbucks, Luckin Coffee built its model around having just as many “delivery kitchens” as stores, integrating delivery seamlessly from day one.
 Starbucks, on the other hand, only began to introduce delivery in China in August 2018.

 Conclusion: Inspiration from the East

 Such stories of success don’t come easily.
 Investing in growth is a commitment most businesses would pay lip service to.
 But when it comes to innovation, skills and thinking about future growth, there’s a difference between the mindset required to ‘keep up’ and that needed to ‘leapfrog’.
 As early as 2013, Dan Sullivan, creator of Strategic Coach, was talking about how it’s actually easier to set yourself up for 10X growth than it is to prepare for 2X growth.

 While that’s a counter-intuitive notion to grasp, there are steps you can take to prepare your organisation to adopt a leapfrog approach with all its benefits.

 The biggest and perhaps most essential ingredient of successful and meaningful innovation is the will to be better and the vision to work out how.

 When it comes to learning, training and skills, companies simply looking to tick boxes will only ever be likely to keep up - or not.

 It is those that focus their investment in training because they want to be part of leading and shaping the future that will most closely ape the China’s experience of next-level growth.

-Our lessons on China delve into more of the kind of stories of advancement you’ve read here and what it took in terms of technology - but also people and skills - to achieve them.
+Since China is the largest eCommerce marketplace, our lessons on China delve into more of the kind of stories of advancement you’ve read here and what it took in terms of technology - but also people and skills - to achieve them.
 For more information on these lessons, check out our course pages on: eCommerce in China, Social in China, APAC Media Marketplace.